Vaitesswar/green-screen-removal/README.md

 1) Launch the application.
 2) Select a portion of the background green screen.
 3) Press any key to proceed with the elimination of green screen.
-4) Adjust he track bars corresponding to the three functions manually to obtain the optimal results.
+4) Adjust the track bars corresponding to the three functions manually to obtain the optimal results.

 ![Snapshot](https://user-images.githubusercontent.com/81757215/160077970-cbac004a-7508-4d64-bf13-6fc74d6dfffd.JPG)